ruby-rdf/rdf-n3/README.md

        end
     end

 Reasoning is performed by turning a repository containing formula and predicate operators into an executable set of operators (similar to the executable SPARQL Algebra).
 Reasoning adds statements to the base dataset, marked with `:inferred` (e.g. `statement.inferred?`).
-Predicate operators are defined from the following vocabularies:
+Predicate operators are defined from the following vocabularies.

+When dispatching built-in operators, precedence is given to operators whos operands are fully evaluated, followed by those having only variable output operands, followed by those having the fewest operands.
+Operators are evaluated until either no solutions are derived, or all operators have been completed.

 Reasoning is discussed in the [Design Issues][] document.